chhuang-one/sqxclib/doc/SqType.md

 * It is better to use constant or static SqEntry with constant or static SqType.
 * Dynamic SqEntry can use with dynamic, constant, or static SqType.

+### use SqType to define custom basic data type
+refer source code SqType-built-in.c

-### Define SqType with custom data type
+### use SqType to define custom structured data type
 User can define a constant or dynamic SqType.
 If you define constant SqType for structure, it must use with SqEntry pointer array.

-First, we define a custom data type:
+First, we define a custom structured data type:
 ```c
 typedef struct User     User;